amazeeio/docs/solr-customization.md

 * Copy the [example config files](http://cgit.drupalcode.org/search_api_solr/tree/solr-conf/3.x) from the `search_api_solr module into the amazeeio/solr directory.`

-* Ensure that your `docker-compose.yml` file has one of our Solr capable images set as the `image`
+* Ensure that your `docker-compose.yml` file has one of our Solr capable images set as the `image`.
+See our [example files](https://github.com/amazeeio/docker)

 * In the \`volumes: section of the docker-compose.yml file, add the entry which will connect your custom config to solr in the container